state-of-the-art/BlendNet/README.md

 Required to encrypt the message transport - so no one but client and server can read those messages during transmission.
-That means any communication or transfer between Addon & Manager or Manager and Agent is completely encrypted.
+That means any communication or transfer between Addon & Manager or Manager and Agent are completely encrypted.

 TLS uses asymmetric encryption that involves 2 keys - private and public.
-In case of TLS public key file also contains some readable information and called certificate.
+In the case of TLS public key file also contains some readable information and called a certificate.

 When Manager is created the first time - it generates a custom Certificate Authority certificate and signs all the generated certificates with this CA certificate.